 Enterprise architecture enables the planning of capability transformations.
 A business capability consists of people, processes, systems and data.
 Enterprise architecture focuses on business and technology, and covers planning processes, systems and data, and usually has less focus on people, competencies or ways of working.
 Enterprise architecture is a good tool for assessing the current business technology status, defining the target status and planning the road maps from the current to target status.

 People create change.
 Therefore, it is essential to have the right competence, logical organisation and efficient operating model to create business value and drive the transformation.
 The operating model defines how the value streams create the value and illustrates how the different disciplines and practices should interoperate efficiently.
 This is reinforced by the relevant governance.

 Figure 3.0.2 Business Technology Standard operating model

 The organisational structure and competencies strategy should be based on the operating model.
 You should be able to see how the value is created from just a glance at the highest-level organisational chart.
 In an ideal case, teams and titles reflect the operating model, disciplines and practices as well.

 Business transformation and competencies development should be a constant activity because there will always be new requirements continuously arising from the business environment, including the technology environment.
 Organisations should make savvy decisions on which competencies they need internally and which ones to acquire from external organisations.
-Nevertheless, they all should implement the same operating model, get training and have passion to create the business value.
+Nevertheless, they all should implement the same operating model, get training and have passion to create business value.